 The DT Research DT382GL is a well-designed rugged tablet.
 It has a compact body that’s about 15% smaller than most iPads.
 Yet, the machine boasts incredible durability, as it’s protected from drops and other mishaps with exceptional materials.

 That’s why it’s perfect for your warehouse.
 Your team can use the device to scan inventory without worrying about damaging the machine.
-Even if they drop it from a ladder or forklift, it should come out unscathed.
+It should come out unscathed even if they drop it from a ladder or forklift.

 In addition to exceptional construction, the tablet offers industry-leading performance.
 Powered by Pentium Silver N5000, it gives you a phenomenal burst frequency of up to 2.7GHz.
 It also features four cores, which is enough for most warehouse applications.